JuneBascaran/MDEF/docs/term1/03-RtD Toolbox.md

 In addition to these two Roles, I would also like to explore more in **Role 1**, which I firmly believe is a fundamental method for any product with a good aesthetic and functional design.

 ## Map of my resources

+The aim of this map is to understand what I have around that can be used in my design process.
+Being aware of this will allow me to know what I am capable of doing.

 ![](../images/RtD-toolbox/Map of my RtD toolbox (1).jpg)